BongominErickJuma/restaurant/api.md

-# API TO GET ALL CATEGORIES / works
+# API TO GET ALL CATEGORIES

 # Endpoint